zsk66/fmeans/README.md

 ## Datasets

 We give four datasets here: bank, census, creditcard and diabetes with 1000 samples.
-For more datasets, you could download from [UCI repo] (https://archive.ics.uci.edu/ml/datasets.php)
+For more datasets, you could download from the following repositories, and process them into .mat format.
 | __Dataset__ | __link__ | __Dimension__ |
 |-------------|------------|------------|
 |Covtype|https://archive.ics.uci.edu/ml/datasets/covertype|54|